wenig/touchstone-rs/README.md

 ```

 - **Column 1**: timestamp | parsed but ignored
-- **Columns 2 … N**: features | cast to `f32`, passed as `point` to `update()`
+- **Columns 2 ...
+N**: features | cast to `f32`, passed as `point` to `update()`
 - **Last column**: binary anomaly label | `0` (normal) or `1` (anomaly)

 Touchstone-rs passes every row to `update()` in order, simulating a streaming environment.
 Each detector gets a fresh instance per dataset.

-## Benchmark Dataset Selection Methodology
+## Benchmark Dataset Selection

+Evaluating against all 976 TimeEval datasets is expensive and often redundant: many datasets exercise the same failure modes.
+To address this, we use a data-driven selection procedure to pick a diverse, representative subset.

-To ensure efficient and representative evaluation, we employ a data-driven approach to select a diverse subset of datasets from the TimeEval collection.
-Starting from 976 unique benchmark datasets spanning 16 different data sources, we extract feature vectors representing each dataset's performance profile across all 60 algorithms.
-These vectors capture five key metrics: ROC-AUC, PR-AUC, Range PR-AUC, Average Precision, and execution time.
-We then apply k-medoids clustering independently on univariate (902 datasets) and multivariate (74 datasets) subsets with k=10 for each, selecting the medoid dataset from each cluster as a representative.
-After filtering for public availability, we obtain 19 representative datasets (10 univariate + 9 multivariate from 6 distinct collections).
-This approach ensures two critical properties: (1) **diversity**, each selected dataset represents a distinct performance pattern, preventing redundant evaluation of algorithmically similar benchmarks, and (2) **representation**, we maintain balanced coverage of both univariate and multivariate time series despite class imbalance in the full collection.
-We additionally include the CoMuT synthetic dataset, which is purpose-designed to evaluate correlation anomalies (anomalies invisible in individual channels but visible only through multivariate relationships) complementing TimeEval's focus on point and subsequence anomalies.
+We extract a feature vector for each dataset describing its performance profile across all 60 algorithms, covering five metrics: ROC-AUC, PR-AUC, Range PR-AUC, Average Precision, and execution time.
+We then cluster the univariate (902 datasets) and multivariate (74 datasets) subsets independently using k-medoids with k=10 for each, and select the medoid from each cluster as the representative.
+After filtering for public availability, this yields 19 datasets (10 univariate, 9 multivariate from 6 distinct collections).

+The selection provides two key guarantees.
+First, **diversity**: each chosen dataset represents a distinct performance pattern, avoiding redundant evaluation on algorithmically similar benchmarks.
+Second, **balance**: both univariate and multivariate time series are covered proportionally despite the class imbalance in the full collection.

+We additionally include the CoMuT synthetic dataset, which is purpose-designed to surface correlation anomalies, that is, anomalies invisible in individual channels but visible only through multivariate relationships.
+This complements TimeEval's focus on point and subsequence anomalies.
 The resulting 20-dataset benchmark reduces computational cost by 98% while covering both standard detection patterns and correlation-based detection, enabling fast iteration during development while maintaining statistical robustness for final validation.

 See [`DATASETS.md`](DATASETS.md) for the complete list of benchmark datasets and their sources.